Printing Terms

 Choke

-(Choking) when trapping color closing in an area that has another color inside so the choked color overlaps, also spreading.
+When trapping color closing in an area that has another color inside so the choked color overlaps, also spreading.

 Chromalin

 A color proofing system, usually the final color proof before going on the press.
-This is a high quality proof and all corrections and alterations should be made prior to this.

 Clay